-Would you like to know the secret as to how law enforcement and military personnel always have really bright, yet compact flashlights?
+Would you like to know the secret as to how police have really bright flashlights?
 The answer is the way in which their light is powered.
 You are probably familiar with traditional alkaline powered flashlights and probably own a few, but you might not be as familiar with lithium flashlights.
 The following information is a brief introduction to CR123 lithium powered flashlights which describes some basic characteristics, benefits, and drawbacks.
 Although there are both incandescent and LED lithium flashlights available on the market, this information will focus primarily on incandescent or Xenon lithium flashlights rather than LED.

 Unique Characteristics and Differences